metavige/NebulaSdkDoc/en/dotnet/Nebula.Web.Security.md

 Please read [RoleManager](http://msdn.microsoft.com/en-us/library/ms164660%28v=vs.80%29.aspx) for other properties and settings.

-Nebula.Security provides all `RoleProvider` implemented functions.
+Nebula.Web.Security provides all `RoleProvider` implemented functions.
 All queries or maintained `Role` data will be within the `Solution` user logs in.
 (Please read [Multi-Tenancy](../MultiTenancy.md) for more about Solution)。

 Sample code descriptions:
 ```csharp